-Compared to the potential risks of COVID-19 infection in kids ages 5 to 11 and kids 12 to 17, myocarditis appears to be quite rare.
+Compared to the potential risks of COVID-19 infection in kids, myocarditis appears to be quite rare.
 In fact, children are more at risk of myocarditis after multisystem inflammatory syndrome, a serious illness from COVID-19 infection.

 That is why the

 American Academy of Pediatrics recommends COVID-19 vaccination for

 all kids age 6 months and older who do not have contraindications.
 Your child should get the COVID-19 vaccine that is